Mama Đút

-Mama Đút (sometimes Mama Đút Foods) is a vegan restaurant serving Vietnamese cuisine in Portland, Oregon.
+Mama Đút (sometimes Mama Đút Foods) was a vegan restaurant serving Vietnamese cuisine in Portland, Oregon.

 Description

-Mama Đút is a vegan restaurant serving Vietnamese cuisine in southeast Portland's Buckman neighborhood.
-The menu has included rice waffles with scallions and jackfruit, bánh mì with mock pork belly, and fried mushroom bao buns with kimchi aioli.
-Dessert options include strawberry lychee cheesecake, ube cinnamon rolls, pandan whoopie pies, and multiple varieties of limeades, including passion fruit and Thai tea.
+Mama Đút was a vegan restaurant serving Vietnamese cuisine in southeast Portland's Buckman neighborhood.
+The menu included rice waffles with scallions and jackfruit, bánh mì with mock pork belly, and fried mushroom bao buns with kimchi aioli.
+Dessert options included strawberry lychee cheesecake, ube cinnamon rolls, pandan whoopie pies, and multiple varieties of limeades, including passion fruit and Thai tea.

 History

 Mama Đút was established by owner Thuy Pham in November 2020.
 In 2021, the business announced plans to open a second location in the Alberta Arts District in collaboration with the vegan Cuban restaurant Miami Nice.

 The restaurant was featured on the Netflix series Street Food in 2022.
+In October 2023, Pham announced plans to close the Buckman restaurant on November 19.
+She also confirmed that the planned second location would not come to fruition.
+She wrote:

 Reception

 In 2022, Pham was nominated for a James Beard Foundation Award, in the "emerging chef" category.
-Waz Wu included the restaurant in Eater Portland's 2023 list of 15 "essential" vegan and vegetarian restaurants in Portland.
+Waz Wu included the restaurant in Eater Portland's 2023 list of fifteen "essential" vegan and vegetarian restaurants in Portland.